Mycellf/particle_life/README.md

 I also plan to add a UI for modifying the state of the simulation.
 For now, `R` can be used to reset the simulation with a random state.

 The camera can be moved with `WASD`, and zoomed with the scroll wheel.
 Press `C` to center it on the simulation.

-To run this program, clone the repository and compile it using cargo with release mode enabled for optimal performance.
-I may consider adding precompiled binaries, but there aren't any right now now.